 The guys at Authentic Slovakia took us on a Post-Communist Bratislava Tour – showing us the off-the-beaten-track places of the communist past, as well as recent transformations in Bratislava.

-The 2 hour tour was an interesting trip into the locals lives or past and present and don’t forget to try the potato salad from Trznica market.
+The 2 hour tour was an interesting trip into the locals lives of past and present.
+Also don’t forget to try the potato salad from Trznica market.

 With a huge central monument, topped by a soldier stamping on the Swastika symbol, it’s certainly a talking point within Bratislava but a highly respected one non the less.